0

 After a root canal, mild discomfort is common and can typically be managed with over-the-counter pain relief.
 Here are some aftercare tips to aid your recovery:

-• Avoid Chewing on the Treated Tooth until your permanent crown is placed.
+• Avoid chewing on the Treated Tooth until your permanent crown is placed.
+This helps prevent fractures or further stress on the healing tooth.

 When to Contact Your Dentist

-If you experience severe pain, swelling, or unusual symptoms after your root canal, contact your dentist immediately.
+Contact us immediately if you experience severe pain, swelling, or unusual symptoms after your root canal.
 Although rare, complications can arise, and prompt treatment ensures a smooth recovery.

 Contact Us